greghab/vantageProCodeRepo/README.md

 [ebay link of this thing with a decent picture](https://www.ebay.com/itm/Davis-6322-Vantage-Pro2-Vue-Wireless-Integrated-Sensor-Suite-Radiation-Shield/362028158445)

+## Note!!

+Please don't edit the source code directly.

+Please fork it, and submit a pull request.

 ## How to get the code into your IDE:

 1) Fork the code (to your GitHub profile).